belu/microquark/docs/GRAALVM.md

 ## Success

-But in the end, MicroStream on Quarkus was running fine (and fast!) with GraalVM.
+Finally, MicroStream on Quarkus was running fine (and fast!) with GraalVM.

-Then I added several storage targets (PostgreSQL, MariaDB, MongoDB, etc.).
+After this first success, I started adding different storage targets (PostgreSQL, MariaDB, MongoDB, etc.).
 All of them could be integrated with the help of the tracing agent.